 Differentiating “ductal hyperplasia (DH) from ‘atypical ductal hyperplasia’ (ADH)

-A diagnosis of ADH is usually made from three components.
+Doctors usually make a diagnosis of ADH depending on three main components.
 These are the:-

 - Architectural pattern

 ADH develops as a uniform population of round, polygonal or cuboidal hyperchromatic cells, of a small to medium size.
 Cells tend to be arranged in a regular pattern.
 Nucleoli are always single and small.

 Cells mitosis are very infrequent.
 Cell nuclei tend to be evenly distributed and often form a rosette-like patterning.